 And the Church got the message, at least for a while.
 Vs. 11 says that “Great fear seized the whole church.”
 Yes, we're saved by grace through faith.
 Yes, the Lord loves us and has bled and died for us.
 But he’s still God, the holy and righteous Judge of all creation.
 He’s not your buddy.
 He’s not your pal.
 He’s still the One before whom angels shield their faces lest they look directly at the Almighty.
 The believers within that church at Jerusalem learned to hold a healthy respect and a godly fear of their Lord.
 As the children in The Lion, The Witch, and the Wardrobe learned, he's good, but he's not safe.

 The second group (vs. 13) heard about these things, and they were afraid as well.
 They weren’t believers, but they knew that something was going on.
 They “highly regarded” the church, but they weren’t ready to join.
 Why not?
 And how do we reconcile this with vs. 14, which seems to contradict vs. 13?
-What vs. 13 is referring to—when it says that “no one dared to join them”—it’s referring to half-hearted membership.
-Whenever the church isn't being persecuted and it’s slightly more popular to be associated with it, you’ll find plenty of “members” who show up.
-They come on at least some Sunday mornings, they contribute some money, but they aren’t true followers of Jesus.
+What vs. 13 is referring to—when it says that “no one dared to join them”—it’s referring to half-hearted prospects for membership.
+Whenever the church isn't being persecuted and it’s more popular to be associated with it, you’ll find plenty of “members” who show up.
+They come on at least some Sunday mornings, they might contribute some money, but they aren’t true followers of Jesus.
 But this event with the dead couple hindered that trend.
 This incident put the stop to half-hearted discipleship.
 And quite frankly, I’d rather someone not be associated with the church than have that.
 Just like my Savior, I'm much more concerned with quality of disciples rather than quantity of Christ-followers.

 But then there’s the third group.
 These are the brave souls whose fear of the Lord drove them to the Lord instead of away from him, which is at it should be.
 Their thinking seemed to be “This might be a dangerous place, but if there’s a God like this, I want to get to know him!”
 They figured that this God would be either their best friend or their worst enemy, and they knew they wanted to be on the right side of him.